-1. Identify Participating Personnel: The authorized responsible person in charge of the facility, whether that is the Superintendent/Town Manager/Public Works Director, is required.
+Identify Participating Personnel: The authorized responsible person in charge of the facility, whether that is the Superintendent, Town Manager, or Public Works Director, is required, as well as the Local (and/or the Regional) Emergency Management Agency.
+Additional participants that should be considered include the Town / Regional Planner, Board of Directors, and the public.